zeus-12/fmhy-server/README.md

 ## To run local

+-   run "yarn generate" to generate the compiled js files
--   run "yarn watch" on one terminal and "yarn dev" on another.
+-   "yarn dev" to run the server
+-   "yarn scrape" to run the scraper